shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 Cube map is already available in WebGL 1.
 What's new in WebGL 2 is that the cube map is seamless (and is always seamless, unlike in OpenGL where you can set it).
-With this feature we are free from using hacks to get rid of the artifacts near the boarders.
+With this feature we are free from using hacks to get rid of the artifacts near the borders.

 * A set of additional texture formats